This post may contain affiliate sales links. Please read my disclosure policy.

 What You’ll Need

 This gingerbread recipe requires molasses, some spices, and a few other ingredients.
-To see the exact ingredient amounts and the directions, scroll down to the recipe card below.
+Here’s a quick look at what you’ll need along with my notes.
+Scroll to the recipe card below for a printable list.

 - Flour – I use all purpose flour in these cookies.